NeleWandel/TDS/docs/source/API.rst

 | Viable ranges are from :const:`100.0E-36` through :const:`100.0E+36`.

 .. method:: MathVariable(varnumber, varvalue)
-| Defines a variable that can be used in :meth:`Math`.
+| Defines a variable that can be used in :meth:`Math` by typing VARx with x ranging from 1 through 8.
 | ``varnumber`` must be a number ranging from 1 through 8 and defines the storage place of the variable.
 | ``varvalue`` can be any value.

 Measurement
 -----------
 .. method:: CountMeas(m='1')
-| Returns the amount of values that have been obtained for the measurement defined by ``m`` since the last statistical reset.
-Values that generated an error are not counted.
+| Returns the amount of values that have been obtained for the measurement defined by ``m`` since the last :meth:`ResetStatistics`
+| Values that generated an error are not counted.
 .. method:: Maximum(m='1')
 | Returns the maximum value found for the measurement defined by ``m`` from :const:`1` to :const:`8`.
 The default is :const:`1`.
 .. method:: Mean(m='1')
 | Returns the mean value accumulated for the measurement defined by ``m`` from :const:`1` to :const:`8`.
 The default is :const:`1`.
 .. method:: Measure(meastype=None, method=None, m='MEAS1', statistics=None, weightvalue=None, state=None, source=None, source2=None, refmethod=None, high=None, low=None, mid=None, delay=None, edge1=None, edge2=None)
+| All arguments are optional.
+If a certain parameter is not defined the oscilloscope will use the values that have been used last.
+|
 | ``m`` defines the measurement from :const:`MEAS1` to :const:`MEAS8` or :const:`IMMed` for immediate measurement.
 The default is :const:`MEAS1`.
 |
 | ``method`` sets the method used to calculate the 0% and 100% reference level.
 The valid states are: